fancy-regex/fancy-regex/CONTRIBUTING.md

 Make sure to run `cargo test` and `cargo fmt` to make sure your changes pass the tests and are formatted as expected.

-When adding support for new syntax, remember to update the "Syntax" section of the documentation comments in lib.rs.
+When adding support for new syntax (i.e. for better compatibility with oniguruma syntax), remember to update the "Syntax" section of the documentation comments in `lib.rs`.